ksavas/WordMemoriser/README.md

 <img src="https://github.com/ksavas/WordMemoriser/blob/develop/SS/Word%20Memories%20Architecture.PNG"><br>

-If you want to use that application you need JRE 11 at least.
+Note: If you want to use that application you need JRE 11 at least.
 (If you want to use that application please contact with me)

+### Future Plans
 The application is delevoped with spring boot because I'm planning to transform this application to microservices in future.
 The plans for the future are:
 - Using this application for any kind of languages, not just Turkish - english.